lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Last title='Fragmentation Header for the Last Fragment'}

-* Rule ID: this field has a size of R - T - N - 1 bits in all fragments that are not the last one, when Window mode is used.
+* Rule ID: This field has a size of R - T - N - 1 bits in all fragments that are not the last one, when Window mode is used.
 In all other fragments, the Rule ID field has a size of R – T – N bits.
-The Rule ID in a fragment is set to a value that indicates that the data unit being carried is a fragment.
-This also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
-Rule ID may be used to signal which reliability option is in use.

-* DTag: DTag stands for Datagram Tag.
-The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
+* DTag: The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
-The DTag field allows to interleave fragments that correspond to different IPv6 datagrams.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.

-* CFN: CFN stands for Compressed Fragment Number.
-The size of the CFN field is N bits.
+* CFN: This field is an unsigned integer, with a size of N bits, that carries the CFN of the fragment.
 In the No ACK option, N=1.
-For the rest of options,
-   N equal to or greater than 3 is recommended.
-This field
+For the rest of options, N equal to or greater than 3 is recommended.
-      is an unsigned integer that carries a non-absolute fragment number.
 The CFN MUST be set sequentially decreasing from 2^N - 2 for the first fragment, and MUST wrap from 0 back to 2^N - 2 (e.g. for N=3, the first fragment has CFN=6, subsequent CFNs are set sequentially and in decreasing order, and CFN will wrap from 0 back to 6).
 The CFN for the last fragment has all bits set to 1.
 Note that, by this definition, the CFN value of 2^N - 1 is only used to identify a fragment as the last fragment carrying a subset of the IPv6 packet being transported, and thus the CFN does not strictly correspond to the N least significant bits of the actual absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.

 * W: W is a 1-bit field.
-Its purpose is avoiding possible ambiguity for the receiver that might arise under certain conditions.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 1.

-* MIC:  MIC stands for Message Integrity Check.
-This field has a size of M bits.
-It is computed by the sender over the complete IPv6 packet before fragmentation by using the TBD algorithm.
-The MIC allows to check for errors in the reassembled IPv6 packet, while it also enables compressing the UDP checksum by use of SCHC.
+* MIC: This field, which has a size of M bits, carries the MIC for the IPv6 packet.

-   The values for R, N, M and T are not specified in this document, and have to be determined by the underlying LPWAN technology.
+   The values for R, N, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).

-## ACK format
+### ACK format

 The format of an ACK is shown in {{Fig-ACK-Format}}: